 The advantages of using a mass spectrometer in HPLC are the same as for gas chromatography.
-Detection limits are very good, typically 100 pg-1 ng of injected analyte, with values as low as 1-10 pg for some samples.
-In addition, a mass spectrometer provides qualitative, structural information that can help in identifying the analytes.
-The interface between the HPLC and mass spectrometer is technically more difficult than that in a GC-MS because of the incompatibility of a liquid mobile phase with the mass spectrometer's high vacuum requirement.
+Detection limits are very good, typically 0.1-1 ng of injected analyte, with values as low as 1-10 pg for some samples.
+In addition, a mass spectrometer provides qualitative, structural information that can help to identify the analytes.
+The interface between the HPLC and the mass spectrometer is technically more difficult than that in a GC-MS because of the incompatibility of a liquid mobile phase with the mass spectrometer's high vacuum requirement.